adin234/pomodoro.cc/README.md

 Check the readme of the service you would like to contribute to :)

-Also, see `TODO.md` for stuff that needs to be done, open a Github issue if you would like to work on a task :)

 # Development environment setup (vagrant, docker)

 To setup a development machine you'll need: